 I’ve previously reviewed Nikon’s flagship at that focal length, the Nikon 35mm f/1.4G.
 It is, as you’d expect, an excellent lens.
 But it’s not what you’d call inexpensive.

 Sigma has its own 35mm prime aiming to compete directly with the Nikon.
 On paper, they’re very similar.
-But the Sigma will make much less of a dent on your wallet.
+But the Sigma will make much less of a dent in your wallet.
 So I wanted to see how the much less expensive Sigma stacked up against the Nikon and how much of a compromise it is in real-world shooting.

 Sigma 35mm f/1.4 DG HSM | A

-Camera manufacturers like to cram enough acronyms in to the name of the lens to make your head spin.
+Camera manufacturers like to cram enough acronyms into the name of the lens to make your head spin.
 The formal name of this lens is the Sigma 35mm F1.4 DG HSM | A. Here’s what it means, decoded:

 - DG: Designed for digital.
 But that’s not quite all there is to it.
-Basically it means that it works on full-frame cameras.
-Sigma uses DC for lenses designed specifically for cameras with APS-C sized sensors like Nikon’s DX cameras.
+Basically, it means that it works on full-frame cameras.
+Sigma uses DC for lenses designed specifically for cameras with APS-C-sized sensors like Nikon’s DX cameras.
 DG lenses will work on full-frame, APS-C, and film cameras.
 DC lenses will only work on APS-C cropped sensors.
 Sigma has its DN lenses, which are for mirrorless micro4/3 cameras.

 - HSM: Hyper Sonic Motor.
 This refers to the autofocus mechanism and trying to imply that it’s fast and quiet.
 Nikon’s version is Silent Wave Motor.

 - A: Sigma’s “Art” series.
 Basically, it distinguishes it from its “Contemporary” and “Sports” ranges.
-Overall, the Art series lenses tend to lean more toward things like landscape, portrait, and general use where the emphasis is on the optical quality.
+Overall, the Art series lenses tend to lean more toward things like landscape, portrait, and general use, where the emphasis is on the optical quality.
 The Contemporary series tends to put an emphasis on convenience and versatility (like broad zoom ranges), while the Sports series aims for, well, sports, but also nature and wildlife photography.
 The categories are more useful in marketing than in practice, but when there’s overlap in the focal lengths, the Art and Sports options tend to be more expensive.

-There are also a bunch of other acronyms used in the marketing literature for this lens like SLD and FLD.
+There are also a bunch of other acronyms used in the marketing literature for this lens, like SLD and FLD.
 But they’re not especially helpful for what matters most to me–how the lens performs in real-world shooting.